umbertopicchini/umbertopicchini.github.io/_pages/events.md

 Statistics seminars at Dept. Mathematical Sciences, Chalmers and University of Göteborg
 ======

-From 2018 to 2022 Ihave organized the departmental [Stats series](https://www.chalmers.se/en/departments/math/calendar/Pages/default.aspx?fromDate=From%20date&toDate=To%20date&categories=Seminar), at dept Mathematical Sciences, Chalmers and University of Gothenburg.
+From 2018 to 2022 I have organized the departmental [Stats series](https://www.chalmers.se/en/departments/math/calendar/Pages/default.aspx?fromDate=From%20date&toDate=To%20date&categories=Seminar), at dept Mathematical Sciences, Chalmers and University of Gothenburg.